Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Bundle Your Cleaning Products

+Consider bundling your thermal printer cleaning supplies.
 You’re less likely to skip a scheduled cleaning if you have all the supplies you need on hand.
-Consider bundling your thermal printer cleaning supplies.
-A good example of a bundled cleaning kit is the Fargo 86177 Complete Printer Cleaning Kit.
-It comes with four printhead cleaning swabs and 10 printhead cleaning cards.
+An excellent example of a bundled cleaning kit is the Fargo 86177 Complete Printer Cleaning Kit.
+It comes with four printhead cleaning swabs and ten printhead cleaning cards.

-Important: Always check to make sure the cleaning supplies you purchase are compatible with your thermal printer.
+Important: Always check to ensure the cleaning supplies you purchase are compatible with your thermal printer.

 Use High-Quality Media